Frequently Asked Questions

 dotted line 365

 You need to fill in all the spaces as requested on the entry form so we can properly identify your entry and so the judges can better understand why you think the entry is worthy of winning.
 Please pay special attention to the background of no more than 250 words.
 The judges find this really helpful.
-Make sure you mention why you made the programme, why it is considered special and also any impact it has had.
+Make sure you mention why you made the programme or entry, why it is considered special and also any impact it has had.
 Please note there is also a section to be completed on delivery and distribution by means other than broadcast alone and on how and if you involved your audience in selecting content themes.
-You will also need to state the rights availability, including international distribution rights.
+You will also need to state the rights availability, including international distribution rights, although from this year entries on which no rights are available for distribution are acceptable.

 See Rule 7